f110/git-lfs-cloud/README.md

 go-lfs-cloud is git lfs server.

-This server stores the object to cloud storage such as Amazon S3 and Google Cloud Storage.
+This server stores the object to cloud storage such as Amazon S3 or Google Cloud Storage.

+# Configurtion

+read `sample_config.toml`

 # Author